paleobiologyGrader/bfgeosci541/RangeExtinction.md

 geographic range positively correlated with survivorship throughout fossil record (significantly in 44 of 47 examined intervals)

 multiple logistic regression in order to determine effect of geographic range on survivorship, independent of species richness and number of occurrences worldwide
+  - found that geographic range selectivity in data is more consistent with extinction data than either of the other two
+  - suggests the association of richness/number of occurrences w/ extinction risk in single regressions partially reflect a          geographic range correlation